 Please check back here regularly for the latest announcements.
 This website will be updated as further details are confirmed.

-15th Australian Narrow Gauge Convention - back on track
+15th Australian Narrow Gauge Convention - REGISTER NOW

-The 15th Australian Narrow Gauge Convention is proceeding in 2023!
+REGISTRATIONS NOW OPEN for the 15th Australian Narrow Gauge Convention

 Plenty of background work is underway to coordinate a fine collection of layouts and displays from around the country, and we are gathering up the knowledge of a bunch of willing presenters to host a variety of clinic topics.
 It will be 4 years since we've been able to all assemble and enjoy this specialist weekend, and the people I've been chatting to are keen as mustard to get together once again and share the convention experience.

-The latest addition to this website is the announcement of our contest categories.
+It is also a good time to remind you to get cracking with your model-building projects.
+Check the Contests page for all the details on the different categories on offer.
 Many of the usual categories are back as expected, so we look forward to seeing what new models have been worked on during this extended break between conventions.
 We have also re-introduced the "Whole Train" category.
 Limited to a length of 1200mm or 1.2m (essentially so we can offer appropriate display space in the contest room for these longer entries), you can now assemble your favourite short train to share with others at the convention.
 We have also announced our "special category" for this convention, The 4x4 Challenge.
 It's a restricted space category, limited to working within the confines of a 4-inch x 4-inch square (just make it 10 cm x 10 cm if you need it spelt in metric).
 We look forward to seeing where a bit of creative thinking leads you with this new challenge.
 Our previous small-size challenge (The 90mm Challenge, Geelong 2017) was hugely popular with a great variety of entries.